TheBlackOutsider/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7-create_global_variable: Create a script that creates a new global variable.
 8-true_knowledge: a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE
-9-divide_and_rule: a script that  prints the result of POWER divided by DIVIDE, followed by a new line
+9-divide_and_rule: a script that  prints the result of POWER divided by DIVIDE, followed by a new line 10-love_exponent_breath:a script that displays the result of BREATH to the power LOVE